BorgwardtLab/multicenter-sepsis/README.md

 - R code for data loading / harmonization
 - Python code for pre-prorcessing (feature extraction), normalization etc. (assumes a Dask pipeline that can be run on a large CPU server or cluster)
-- Python code for model development (both deep learning models in PyTorch, and classic models using sklearn), finetuning, calibration

 ### Acknowledgements: